Drik0y/Cyclistic-Case-Study/README.md

 We will also checked if there are trips that are longer than a day.
 And, there are 8,286 trips that are longer than a day.
 ![image](https://github.com/Drik0y/Cyclistic-Case-Study/assets/170537437/134ff6e8-6ec4-4f3d-a7df-a5ba72f3fddc)

+***Note: All data checking query statements used are stored in [this file](https://github.com/Drik0y/Cyclistic-Case-Study/blob/main/data_checking.sql).***

 ### Data Cleaning
+We have created a new table named “cleaned_combined_data” where the following observations are omitted:
+- Observations that have trip durations that did not reach the 1-minute mark.
+- Observations that have trip duurations that are longer than a day.
+- Rows have null latitude and longitude.
+Columns for the station names: *start_station_name* and *end_station_name* are not included in the new table since we will use the latitude and longitude values as replacement for geographic analysis.
+A total of 5,590,789 rows are returned in the ***cleaned_combined_data*** table, removing 147,823 rows from the previous ***combined_data*** table.